szh/breakify/README.md

 ---
 Because I notice that I'm constantly getting caught up writing code and doing other great things, and I forget to take breaks.
 That's not too healthy, and I also find that I'm _more productive_ after I take a quick break.

+Features
+---
+- One click to start timer
+- In the middle of something and can't stop just yet?
+No problem, just tap "Snooze"
+- Reached a good place to take a break?
+Easily skip to your break, or vice versa
+- Comes with 2 custom alarm tones
+- Scheduled Start - opens automatically, so you don't have to remember to (enable in Settings)
+- Privacy conscious?
+You can disable analytics in Settings

 Todo
 ---
-A lot...
-This is alpha code.
 First of all, we need more tests.
-Also still missing lots of other features that I'd like to add.
+Second, it would be nice to save statistics and show graphs of how much working v.s. breaking the user is getting in.
 I'm writing this as a fun side project, so I'll get to things whenever I do.
 If you want to help out though, you're more than welcome to.
 Keep reading below for instructions.

 Building and Running
 ---
-Just clone this repository and build it in Android Studio.
-To run the tests on a device or simulator, `cd` into the directory and run `./gradlew connectedAndroidTest`, or you can just use Android Studio and run the project with the "Android Tests" run configuration.
+Just clone this repository and build it in Android Studio, or run `./gradlew assembleDebug` or `./gradlew assembleRelease`.
+To run the tests on a device or simulator, run `./gradlew connectedAndroidTest`, or you can just use Android Studio and run the project with the "Android Tests" run configuration.

 Contributing
 ---